-- (1) A preliminary inquiry- - (a) is an informal pre-trial procedure which is inquisitorial in nature; and - (b) may be held in a court or any other suitable place. - (2) The objectives of a preliminary inquiry are to- - (a) consider the assessment report of the probation officer, with particular reference to- - (i) the age estimation of the child, if the age is uncertain; - (ii) the view of the probation officer regarding the criminal capacity of the child if the child is 10 years or older but under the age of 14 years and a decision whether an evaluation of the criminal capacity of the child by a suitably qualified person referred to in section 11(3) is necessary; and - (iii) whether a further and more detailed assessment of the child is needed as referred to in $\frac{40}{1}$ - (b) establish whether the matter can be diverted before plea; - (c) identify a suitable diversion option, where applicable; - (d) establish whether the matter should be referred in terms of section 50 to a children's court referred to in section 42 of the Children's Act; - (e) ensure that all available information relevant to the child, his or her circumstances and the offence are considered in order to make a decision on diversion and placement of the child; - (f) ensure that the views of all persons present are considered before a decision is taken; - (g) encourage the participation of the child and his or her parent, an appropriate adult or a guardian in decisions concerning the child; and - (h) determine the release or placement of a child, pending- - (i) the conclusion of the preliminary inquiry; - (ii) the appearance of the child in a child justice court; or - (iii) the referral of the matter to a children's court, where applicable. - (3) (a) A preliminary inquiry must be held in respect of every child who is alleged to have committed an offence, except where- - (i) the matter has been diverted by a prosecutor in terms of Chapter 6; - (ii) the child is under the age of 10 years; or - (iii) the matter has been withdrawn. - (b) A preliminary inquiry referred to in paragraph (a) must be held- - (i) within 48 hours of arrest as provided for in section 20(5) if a child is arrested and remains in detention; or - (ii) within the time periods specified in a written notice in terms of section 18 or a summons in terms of section 19.
+- (2) The objectives of a preliminary inquiry are to- - (a) consider the assessment report of the probation officer, with particular reference to- - (i) the age estimation of the child, if the age is uncertain; - (ii) the view of the probation officer regarding the criminal capacity of the child if the child is 10 years or older but under the age of 14 years and a decision whether an evaluation of the criminal capacity of the child by a suitably qualified person referred to in section 11(3) is necessary; and - (iii) whether a further and more detailed assessment of the child is needed as referred to in $\frac{40}{9}$; - (b) establish whether the matter can be diverted before plea; - (c) identify a suitable diversion option, where applicable; - (d) establish whether the matter should be referred in terms of section 50 to a children's court referred to in section 42 of the Children's Act; - (e) ensure that all available information relevant to the child, his or her circumstances and the offence are considered in order to make a decision on diversion and placement of the child; - (f) ensure that the views of all persons present are considered before a decision is taken; - (g) encourage the participation of the child and his or her parent, an appropriate adult or a guardian in decisions concerning the child; and - (h) determine the release or placement of a child, pending- - (i) the conclusion of the preliminary inquiry; - (ii) the appearance of the child in a child justice court; or

-(c) A child's appearance at a preliminary inquiry is regarded as his or her first appearance before a lower court, in terms of section 50 of the Criminal Procedure Act.
+- (iii) the referral of the matter to a children's court, where applicable. - (3) (a) A preliminary inquiry must be held in respect of every child who is alleged to have committed an offence, except where- - (i) the matter has been diverted by a prosecutor in terms of Chapter 6; - (ii) the child is under the age of 10 years; or - (iii) the matter has been withdrawn. - (b) A preliminary inquiry referred to in paragraph (a) must be held- - (i) within 48 hours of arrest as provided for in section 20(5) if a child is arrested and remains in detention; or - (ii) within the time periods specified in a written notice in terms of section 18 or a summons in terms of section 19. - (c) A child's appearance at a preliminary inquiry is regarded as his or her first appearance before a lower court, in terms of section 50 of the Criminal Procedure Act. - (4) Section 90 of the Magistrates' Courts Act, 1944 (Act No. 32 of 1944), applies with the changes required by the context to subsection (1)(c).